Table of Contents

 Finding the Right Dosage: Frequency, Session Length, and Distance

 You should use red light treatment properly in order to have the best effect.
-Begin with three to five times per week and observe how your body responds.
+The RLT Home usage guide recommends to begin with three to five times per week and observe how your body responds.
 You can adjust the frequency as time goes by to make it more bearable.

 The sessions should be between 10 and 20 minutes.
 It is long enough to provide light to deep tissues but not excessively long.
 Position the device between 6 to 12 inches away from your pelvic area or lower abdomen to enable the light to penetrate through to your ovaries.